arkency/posts/posts/2017-10-07-how-to-connect-to-and-use-activerecord-outside-of-rails.md

 ---
-title: "How to connect to and use ActiveRecord outside of Rails?"
 created_at: 2017-08-19 19:42:19 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'ruby', 'rails', 'active record' ]
 newsletter: arkency_form
 ---

+# How to connect to and use ActiveRecord outside of Rails?

 Let's say you have a Ruby script and you would like to use `ActiveRecord` library inside it.
 Is it possible without Rails?
 Is it hard?
 It's possible and not hard at all.